yourduskquibbles/webannoyances/.github/ISSUE_TEMPLATE/filter-request.md

 ---
-name: New Filter Request - Request websites to be added to Web Annoyances Ultralist
+name: Filter Request
-about: 'Request a website be added to Web Annoyances Ultralist '
+about: 'Request a website or annoyance to be added to Web Annoyances Ultralist '
 title: ''
 labels: filter updates
 assignees: ''